Muntazer72/CodeAlpha_Hangman_Game/README.md

 Guessed letters: a
 Enter a letter: e
 Correct!

-...
+Word: a _ _ _ e
+Guessed letters: a, e
+Enter a letter: i
+Incorrect!
+You have 5 guesses left.

+Word: a _ _ _ e
+Guessed letters: a, e, i
+Enter a letter: p
+Correct!

+Word: a p p _ e
+Guessed letters: a, e, i, p
+Enter a letter: l
+Correct!

+Word: a p p l e
+Guessed letters: a, e, i, p, l

  Congratulations!
 You guessed the word: apple